mars0i/popco/README.md

 lisp files that make up POPCO.
 (Parts of the source code are relatively easy to read, I feel; other parts are not.
 There's a lot of history in some of the code.
-The POPCO rewrite mentioned earlier, if completed, will be easier to read overall--I hope.)
+The POPCO rewrite mentioned earlier, if completed, will be easier to read overall, I hope.)

 -------